"It's not an easy decision, Commander, but it's one you'll have to make."

 Pinned Down: If the Sergeant "Suppression" active ability is chosen, they can do this to any target of their choice for 1 turn.
 It does consume twice as much ammo as firing normally, but it reduces the target's Aim by 30 and grants the Heavy a reaction shot should the target move.

-The Captain "Danger Zone" passive ability increases its area-of-effect by two tiles.
+The Captain "Danger Zone" passive ability increases Suppression's area-of-effect by two tiles.

-The Colonel "Mayhem" passive ability adds 1-3 damage to all affected targets based off the Heavy's weapon's tech level.
+The Colonel "Mayhem" passive ability adds 1-3 damage to all affected targets based off the tech level of the Heavy's weapon.

-At the initial Squaddie rank, they get the "Fire Rocket" active ability to use their Rocket Launcher which does... yeah.
-Does 6 damage to targets hit, fires in a straight line and can be blocked by terrain, has an always 90% to-hit chance, requires the Heavy to not move or fire during the turn to use, and can only be fired once a mission.
+At the Squaddie rank, they can launch rockets with the "Fire Rocket" active ability.
+Does 6 damage to targets hit, fires in a straight line and can be blocked by terrain, always has a 90% to-hit chance, requires the Heavy to not move or fire during the turn to use, and can only be fired once a mission.
 Can cause Unfriendly Fire.
 Equipping them with a Blaster Launcher increases damage to 9 and allows it to fire around terrain.

-Sergeants can get the "Shredder Rocket" active ability, which does 2 less damage than "Fire Rocket", but increases damage taken by targets hit by 33% for the next 4 turns.
+Sergeants can get the "Shredder Rocket" active ability, which does 4 damage (2 less damage than a regular rocket) and increases damage dealt to affected targets by 33% for the next 4 turns.
 Otherwise identical to regular rockets, though a separate rocket supply is used.
 Equipping a Blaster Launcher upgrades it similarly to regular rockets.

-The Lieutenant's "HEAT Ammo" (High-Explosive Anti-Tank) passive ability doubles all damage they deal to robotic enemies (Cyberdisks, Drones and Sectopods), which tend to make even more explosions when they die.
+The Lieutenant's "HEAT Ammo" (High-Explosive Anti-Tank) passive ability doubles all damage they deal to robotic enemies (Cyberdiscs, Drones and Sectopods), which tend to make even more explosions when they die.
 Nerfed in Enemy Within to a 50% damage bonus instead, due to the addition of more mechanical/robotic enemies.

 A Captain may choose between "Grenadier" or "Danger Zone" passive abilities, the former granting two grenades instead of one if the Heavy equips a grenade, the latter giving the "Suppression" active ability and all rocket attacks an area-of-effect two tiles greater.

 At the Colonel rank, a Heavy can get "Rocketeer" for an extra shot per mission to the "Fire Rocket" ability (and "Shredder Rocket", if chosen earlier) or "Mayhem" to add 1-3 damage to "Suppression" and all area-of-effect abilities based off their weapon's tech level.